deepanshs/csdmpy/docs/source/examples/2D{1} datasets/nmr.rst

 **Plotting the dataset**

-More often than not, the code required to plot the data become exhaustingly long.
+More often than not, the code required to plot the data become exhaustive.
 Here is one such example.

 .. doctest::